 Send us all the documents for your claim as soon as possible.
-You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
+You must submit all charges for each claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
 Once we pay benefits, there is a three-year limitation on the re-issuance of uncashed checks.